yylou/leetcode/0019-remove-nth-node-from-end-of-list/README.md

         slowP, fastP = head, head

+        # move fast-pointer to keep the gap(n) apart from slow-pointer
         for i in range(n): fastP = fastP.next

+        # n == length of the linked list
+        if not fastP: return head.next

-        #  move fast-pointer to keep the gap(n) apart from slow-pointer
+        # move fast-pointer to the end, maintaining the gap
-        if not fastP:
-            head = head.next
-            return head

         while fastP.next:
             slowP = slowP.next
             fastP = fastP.next